the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

 I just don't get it.

-It is it is bizarre.
+I mean, it is bizarre.

-I want you every American needs to know that lie.
+I want you, every American needs to know that lie.

-All right, let's get to our it's bizarre.
+All right, let's get to our.

-Uh good thing we're not woke.
+Good thing we're not woke.

 We'd be very angry.